 WIL at AC may be undertaken through various Professional Practice and Professional Experience subjects.
 WIL subjects seek to create a direct linkage between the learning, skills and values engaged in lectures, and the performance and reflection which occurs when these are applied in real-life settings.

-Fieldwork or off campus data collection may be undertaken by Higher Degree Research (HDR) candidates and postgraduate students.
-Fieldwork allows for candidates/students to connect and engage directly with industry or community organisations.
-AC seeks to ensure that the candidate/student, supervisors and fieldwork partner (as relevant) are adequately prepared to conduct safe fieldwork with minimal risk.
+Fieldwork or off campus data collection may be undertaken by Masters or Doctoral students.
+Fieldwork allows for students to connect and engage directly with industry or community organisations.
+AC seeks to ensure that the student, supervisors and fieldwork partner (as relevant) are adequately prepared to conduct safe fieldwork with minimal risk.

 AC adheres to the following principles:

 - requirements for WIL are outlined in the subject handouts, and as relevant, professional practice handbooks;

 - requirements for fieldwork are outlined in the AC HDR Handbook;

 - students must abide by the AC Code of Conduct at all times while in a WIL placement or fieldwork;

 - a student’s host or fieldwork partner may have additional codes of conduct, policies, guidelines, rules and workplace protocols to which the student will also be subject during the WIL placement or fieldwork;